 The ever-increasing pressure to deliver more packages at a faster rate creates an unsafe environment for trucks and delivery vans throughout Baltimore.
 As drivers are encouraged to deliver their loads as quickly as possible, they often cut corners when it comes to safety on the roads.
 This presents dangerous situations on the highways and interstates in and around Baltimore.

 If you’ve been injured in a trucking accident, speak with our semi crash lawyers today, contact the office to schedule a free consultation, there is no fee unless we win your case.

-The Most Dangerous Roads for Trucking Accidents are in Baltimore County
+What are the Most Dangerous Roads for Trucking Accidents in Baltimore County?

 Trucks are everywhere in Maryland, literally.
 Just in our state, there were almost 2,000,000 trucks registered in 2014: 1,879,645 privately owned vehicles, 45,954 federal registrations, and 9,483 state, county, and local government registrations.